Even if your grades don't go the way you've been hoping, you don't have to give up on uni

 If you missed your firm and insurance offers and they both rejected you

-If you missed both your firm and insurance offers and UCAS Track is showing that you were unsuccessful, then your Clearing number will show on Track and you are already in Clearing.
+If you missed both your firm and insurance offers and Ucas Hub is showing that you were unsuccessful, then your Clearing number will show on Ucas Hub and you are already in Clearing.

 If you didn't have an insurance offer, then the same applies to you if you missed your firm offer and it shows as unsuccessful.